ccny-physics-sims/Spinning_wheels_n_things/readme.md

 # Documentation for Wheel object

+**note - from here on out. the examples and files in this repo will not be updated.
+For updating info and code for the wheel object, as well as, working examples, please check out the scient-library repo.**

 The wheel object is for demonstrating rotational motion.
 It includes displaying vectors of parts of motion and displaying the visual nature of a non-slippling rim of length S in comparison to floor distance D.

 ![conceptual example](distance.png)